Classification of radar targets using machine learning and deep learning

 y_test = coerce(vec(TestLabels), Multiclass); # Преобразуем y_test в вектор и задаем тип Multiclass

-Next, we set up the support vector model by initialising the parameters and cross validation
+Next, we configure the support vector model by initializing the parameters and cross-validation.

 svm = (@MLJ.load SVC pkg=LIBSVM verbosity=true)() # Загружаем и создаем модель SVM с использованием LIBSVM через MLJ